SpektraSystems/Microsoft-Cloud-Workshop/container-and-devops/README.md

 * Open a browser instance in InPrivate / incognito mode and navigate to https://portal.azure.com
 * Login to the portal using Azure Credentials issued for your environment.
 * Once you are logged in to the portal, navigate to Resource Groups.
-* Note that you have access to one resource group
+* Note that you have access to two resource groups:
+  1. **ODL-devops-containers-XXXXX-01** contains Build Agent VM
+   [Note: For all tasks which involve deployment, use **ODL-devops-containers-XXXXX-01** ]
+  2. **ODL-devops-containers-XXXXX-02** contains Windows Jump VM

 * Navigate to the resource group and view the already existing resources such as Container Service, build agent Linux VM, etc.
-* Verify that following resources are predeployed in the resource group:
+* Verify that following resources are predeployed in the resource group **ODL-devops-containers-XXXXX-01**:
-  1. Build Agent Linux VM
+  1. Build Agent Linux VM "**fabmedicalagent**"and associated resources such as NSG, VNET, Public IP, etc
   2. Azure Container Registry
-  3. Azure Container Service
+  3. Azure Kubernetes Service with the following name "**fabmedical-xxxx**"

 * Build Agent Linux VM has been configured with the following:
   1. Packages are updated and Docker engine is installed
-  2. Azure CLI 2.0
+  2. Installed MongoDB Clients, Azure CLI 2.0, Kubernetes CLI, Bower, NodeJs

+* Verify that following resources are predeployed in the resource group **ODL-devops-containers-XXXXX-02**:
+  1. Windows Jump VM "**LABVM**"and associated resources such as NSG, VNET, Public IP, etc

+* Windows Jump VM has been configured with the following:
+  1. Visual Studio Code
+  2. Git Bash
-  3. Kubernetes CLI
+  3. Putty
-  4. FabMedical files are downloaded into the User's home directory

 ## Verify Azure Access